 Things to look out for

 You might have to face occasional rain, but mostly the skies are clear.
-If you are trekking at high-altitudes, make sure to pack a pair of warm jackets and pants as the weather is unpredictable at higher regions regardless of the season.
+If you are trekking at high altitudes, make sure to pack a pair of warm jackets and pants as the weather is unpredictable in higher regions regardless of the season.

 The time between September to November calls upon autumn in Nepal.
 It is the best time for trekking activities.
 The mild temperature ranging from 10 to 25 degrees Celsius makes the trek at both lower and higher altitudes equally mesmerizing.
 The marvelous spectacle of the highest mountains in the world is simply hard to miss during this time.

 In the hills of Nepal, you will be able to see terraced paddy fields of the new harvest.
 The skies are mostly clear, and the weather is perfect for hiking, trekking, sightseeing, and other adventurous activities.